molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Preparation for Downstream Processing
 -------------------------------------

-Many of the algorithms and methods provided by the *CDPL* that operate on molecular structures (e.g. data output, descriptor calculations, conformer generation, substructure searching, ...) rely on secondary structure-derived information such as implicit hydrogen counts, atomic orbital hybridization, the smallest set of smallest rings (SSSR), atom/bond ring membership, atom/bond aromaticity, and so forth.
+*CDPL* implementations of many methods and algorithms that operate on molecular structures (e.g. code for data output, descriptor calculations, conformer generation, substructure searching, ...) rely on secondary structure-derived information such as implicit hydrogen counts, atomic orbital hybridization, the smallest set of smallest rings (SSSR), atom/bond ring membership, atom/bond aromaticity, and so forth.
 For the sake of computational efficiency, control and flexibility, it is generally the responsibility of the